pippellia-btc/Cubit-Guides/README.md

 ## Step 0.
 Prerequisites

 In order to use Cubit, you need **SSH installed** on your primary machine, being it a desktop or laptop.
 Linux and MacOS have it pre-installed; if you use Windows you will have to install it.

-Here is a tutorial (Windows): https://youtu.be/g2I6en4Mdjo?feature=shared
+_Here is a tutorial (Windows):_ https://youtu.be/g2I6en4Mdjo?feature=shared

 ## Step 1.
 Preliminaries

 1. Download `ubuntu server 22.04 LTS` from the official website here: https://ubuntu.com/download/server
-2. Flash it on your USB drive, using an App like **Balena Etcher**: https://etcher.balena.io/
+2. Flash it on your USB drive, using an App like Balena Etcher: https://etcher.balena.io/
 3. Safely remove the USB drive, plug it into Cubit, and power-on
 4. Repetetly press the `Del` key to enter the BIOS
 5. Use the arrow keys to go to the `Boot` tab and make sure the USB is the first option (highest priority)